 In academic research, a statement of the problem is the starting point that contextualizes a problem and establishes the significance of the whole investigation.
 Depending on the research problem’s scope, the problem statement may range from several paragraphs, a chapter, or as little as a few introductory sentences.

 Practical research problems in an organization necessitate a problem statement.
 Once a problem is identified in an organization, a statement of the problem reviews the matter in detail and offers viability for any efforts to counter the problem.

 The organization has had a constant breakdown in communication channels over the past year since employees began working remotely; this has affected most departments’ ability to deliver on their projects due to poor communication.
 Project managers have held several seminars with their teammates to straighten out the communication mishaps; however, the efforts have seen little to no input in bettering the circumstance.

 Theoretical research problems in fields like science, history science, and geography form a background to developing a thesis.
 Problem statements, for instance, put debated issues into perspective.

 Residents in region X reporting chest complications and cancers have increased steadily over the past seven years.
 In contrast to other regions in the country, according to surveys and tests conducted by Y, residents of zones neighboring major industrial companies report higher chest complication cases and cancers.
 There have been a few effective attempts by region X industries to reduce their toxic waste emission.
 However, the measures are yet to show any significant impact in reducing health hazards to the residents.

 Writing a Problem Statement

 One of the fundamentals of writing an excellent problem statement is making it as accurate and straightforward as possible.
-To report a reliable problem statement, have the following are essentials to have in mind to achieve the required level of clarity and conciseness;
+To report a reliable statement of the problem, have the following are essentials to have in mind to achieve the required level of clarity and conciseness;

 Explain the situation